There’s much to do right here on the ranch.

 Play croquet on the lawn with the family.

-Hunt large white tail deer or elk in the woods on the ranch for a "trespass fee."
-(Limit 2 hunters per year and no guiding or outfitting provided.) or hundreds of thousands of acres of National Forest across the road.
+Hunt large white tail deer or elkblack bear, moose, mule deer, wolves and mountain lions in the hundreds of thousands of acres of National Forest across the road.

 Cross Country Ski or Snowshoe in the meadows and wooded trails on the ranch.